pursuit-curriculum/unit-full-stack-web-development/pern-crud/README.md

 ## Pre-reading code along

-There is no code along.
+There is no step-by-step code along.
 However, you can clone down a fresh copy of the [colors react app](https://github.com/pursuit-curriculum-resources/pre-reading-connect-react-demo) and refactor it to work with a back-end that uses Postgres.
 One of the most significant changes is that you'll need to change from using the array position to ids.
 Why?